micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-32-rashi_en.md

 <b>To find favor in your eyes.</b> That I am at peace with you and seek your love.

 ### passuk 7
-<b>We came to your brother, to Essav.</b> [The one] that you said, “He is my brother” but he, nevertheless, acts towards you as the wicked Essav; he is still harboring his hatred.
+<b>We came to your brother, to Eisov.</b> [The one] that you said, “He is my brother” but he, nevertheless, acts towards you as the wicked Eisov; he is still harboring his hatred.

 ### passuk 8
 <b>Frightened and distressed.</b> וַיִּירָא [he feared] lest he be killed. וַיֵּצֶר לוֹ [he was distressed] that he might kill others.

 ### passuk 9
 <b>To one camp and attacks it.</b>. מַחֲנֶה is grammatically used as male and female.
 “If a camp should encamp [תַּחֲנֶה] against me,” is the feminine form.
 “This [הַזֶּה] camp,” is the male form.
 There are also other words that can be either masculine or feminine.
 [An example שֶׁמֶשׁ :] “The sun rose [יָצָא] upon the earth.”
 [Also in the verse:] “From one end of the sky is its rising [מוֹצָאוֹ],” which are masculine [יָצָא and מוֹצָאוֹ being masculine], [whereas:] “The sun shone [זָרְחָה] upon the waters,” which is feminine.
 The same [holds true concerning the word] רוּחַ : “Behold a great wind is coming [בָּאָה].” [בָּאָה] being the feminine form, [whereas:] “And it [the wind] touched [וַיִּגַּע] the four corners of the house,” [וַיִּגַּע] is in the masculine form.
 “And a great [גְּדוֹלָה] and a strong [וְחָזָק] wind takes apart mountains.”
 Here it is both masculine [וְחָזָק] <i>and</i> feminine [גְּדוֹלָה].
 Similarly אֵש [is both masculine and feminine].
 “A fire came forth [יָצְאָה] from God,” [יָצְאָה] is in the feminine form, [whereas:] “A flaming [לוֹהֵט] fire,” [לוֹהֵט] is in the masculine form.
-<b>The remaining camp will survive.</b> Against his [Essav’s] will because I will do battle with him.
+<b>The remaining camp will survive.</b> Against his [Eisov’s] will because I will do battle with him.
 He [Yaakov] prepared himself for three things, for the giving of a gift, for prayer and for war: For the giving of a gift, [as it says:] “The present passed on ahead of him.”
 For prayer, [as it says:] “The God of my father Avraham.”
 For war, [as it says:] “The remaining camp will survive.”

 ### passuk 10
-<b>And God of my father Yitzchak.</b> Whereas elsewhere he says “the Fear of Yitzchak.”
+<b>And God of my father Yitzchok.</b> Whereas elsewhere he says “the Fear of Yitzchok.”
 And, furthermore, why does he go on to repeat the Tetragrammaton [ה' הָאוֹמֵר אֵלַי]?
 It should have been written, “Who said to me ‘return.’”
-But, this is what Yaakov was saying to God: “You made two promises to me—one, when I left my father’s house from Beer Sheva when You said to me, ‘I am Hachem, God of Avraham, your father, and God of Yitzchak,’ and, there You said to me, ‘I will guard you wherever you go,’ and, in Lavan’s house You said to me, ‘Return to the Land of your fathers, and to your birthplace, and I will be with you.’
-And there You revealed Yourself to me only with the Proper Name [Tetragrammaton] as it is said, ‘And Hachem said to Yaakov, “Return to the land of your fathers,’” etc. [It is based] upon these two promises [that] I came before You.”
+But, this is what Yaakov was saying to God: “You made two promises to me—one, when I left my father’s house from Beer Sheva when You said to me, ‘I am Adonoy, God of Avraham, your father, and God of Yitzchok,’ and, there You said to me, ‘I will guard you wherever you go,’ and, in Lavan’s house You said to me, ‘Return to the Land of your fathers, and to your birthplace, and I will be with you.’
+And there You revealed Yourself to me only with the Proper Name [Tetragrammaton] as it is said, ‘And Adonoy said to Yaakov, “Return to the land of your fathers,’” etc. [It is based] upon these two promises [that] I came before You.”

 ### passuk 11
 <b>I am unworthy because of all the kindness.</b> [Meaning:] “My merits have diminished because of the kindnesses and truth that You have done with me.
-I am afraid for the following reason: Lest from the time you made me the promises I have become tainted by sin which will cause me to be delivered into Essav’s hand.”
+I am afraid for the following reason: Lest from the time you made me the promises I have become tainted by sin which will cause me to be delivered into Eisov’s hand.”
 <b>And of all the faithfulness.</b> [Meaning:] “Making Your words come true—[i.e.,] that You have kept all the promises that You have promised me.”
 <b>For with my staff.</b> “I had with me neither silver nor gold nor cattle—only my staff itself.”
 The Midrashic explanation is: He placed his staff into the Jordan [River] and the Jordan split [so that he could cross].

 ### passuk 12
-<b>From the hand of my brother, from the hand of Essav.</b> [Meaning:] “From the hand of my brother who does not act towards me as a brother but as the wicked Essav.”
+<b>From the hand of my brother, from the hand of Eisov.</b> [Meaning:] “From the hand of my brother who does not act towards me as a brother but as the wicked Eisov.”

 ### passuk 13
 <b>I will do very good.</b> [I.e.,] doing good on account of your own merits, and I will do good on account of your fathers’ merits.